roboav8r/PyDeepValue/README.md

 # PyDeepValue
-Python library that finds deeply undervalued US equities via investment techniques of value investors Joel Greenblatt, Peter Lynch, &amp; Tobias Carlisle.
+Python library to help find and evaluate deeply undervalued US equities via investment techniques of value investors Joel Greenblatt, Peter Lynch, Aswath Damodoran, Roaring Kitty, Tobias Carlisle, and others.

+This is a work in progress but I am leaving it public in case anyone else might want to collaborate or

 # Setup (optional if latest tickers required)
 Create a developer account with TD Ameritrade: